AmazingAng/Clone0/README.md

 365f5f375f5f365f73bebebebebebebebebebebebebebebebebebebebe5af43d5f5f3e5f3d91602a57fd5bf3
 ```

 The length of the runtime code is `44` bytes, which reduced `1` byte from the previous Minimal Proxy Contract.
-Moreover, it replaced the `RETURNDATASIZE` and `DUP` operations to `PUSH0`, which saves gas and increase the readability of the code.
+Moreover, it replaced the `RETURNDATASIZE` and `DUP` operations with `PUSH0`, saving gas and increasing the code's readability.
 In summary, the Minimal Proxy Contract with `PUSH0` reduce `200` gas at deployment and `5` gas at runtime.

 ##  Backwards Compatibility

-Because the new proxy contract standard uses `PUSH0` opcode, it can only be used after Shanghai Upgrade, otherwise, the contract cannot be deployed.
+Because the new proxy contract standard uses the `PUSH0` opcode, it can only be used after the Shanghai Upgrade, otherwise, the contract cannot be deployed.

 ## Security Considerations

-The new proxy contract standard behaves exactly the same as the previous one (eip-3855).
+The new proxy contract standard is identical to the previous one (eip-3855).
 Here are the security considerations when using minimal proxy contracts:

 Certainly, here's a concise summary of the security considerations for Minimal Proxy Contracts: